microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/m365-monitoring-api-overview.md

 ### Access Microsoft 365 monitoring API without a user

 Application permissions are needed to access the Microsoft 365 monitoring API without a signed-in user.
 Applications that run as backend services, such as monitoring or alert services, can call the Microsoft 365 monitoring API with their own identity and not on behalf of a user.
-By using the Microsoft 365 monitoring API, backend services can retrieve telemetry data, enabling them to build custom dashboards that analyze trends, monitor performance, and detect anomalies in real-time.
+Backend services can use the Microsoft 365 monitoring API to retrieve telemetry data, which enables them to build custom dashboards that analyze trends, monitor performance, and detect anomalies in real-time.

 ## Availability in national clouds